Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Comparison between the Different Aggregation Methods Considered

-\begin{section}{Comparison between the different aggregation methods considered} We conduct experiments with various combinations of global update and personalization methods, including EAA, RKLB, and WB for global aggregation, and RKLB and WB for personalization.
-Across all configurations, we observed consistent trends and similar results.
-To confirm our observations, we apply the Wilcoxon signed-rank test \cite{demvsar2006statistical} to compare the performance of different aggregation methods across multiple runs (seeds) and datasets.
+We conduct experiments with various combinations of global update and personalization methods, including EAA, RKLB, and WB for global aggregation, and RKLB and WB for personalization.
+Across all configurations, we observe consistent trends and comparable results.
+To confirm these observations, we apply the Wilcoxon signed-rank test \cite{demvsar2006statistical} to compare the performance of different aggregation methods across multiple runs (random seeds) and datasets.
 We compute pairwise Wilcoxon tests between all methods to assess whether their performance differences are statistically significant.
-This allows us to build a matrix of $p$-values showing, for each pair of methods, whether one consistently outperforms the other.
-The results of the Wilcoxon signed-rank tests presented in Figure \ref{fig:wilcoxon} show that, in most cases, the $p$-values are high, indicating no statistically significant difference between the aggregation methods.
-This suggests that, despite small fluctuations in performance across datasets, the aggregation methods perform similarly overall, and no single aggregation approach consistently outperforms the others in a statistically meaningful way for the different metrics considered.
-Additionally, to illustrate the variability and stability of the aggregation methods across different datasets, we provide violin plots in Figure \ref{fig:violin_accuracy}.
+This yields a matrix of $p$-values indicating, for each pair of methods, whether one consistently outperforms the other.
+The results of the Wilcoxon signed-rank tests, presented in Figure \ref{fig:wilcoxon}, show that in most cases the $p$-values are high, indicating no statistically significant difference between the aggregation methods.
+This suggests that, despite small fluctuations in performance across datasets, the aggregation methods perform similarly overall, and no single aggregation approach consistently outperforms the others in a statistically meaningful way across the considered metrics.
+To further illustrate the variability and stability of the aggregation methods across different datasets, we provide violin plots in Figure~\ref{fig:violin_accuracy}.
 These plots show the distribution of global model accuracies across multiple random seeds for each aggregation method on FashionMNIST, SVHN, and CIFAR-10.
-The shape and spread of the distributions offer insights into both the typical performance (median) and variability (spread) of each method.
-Based on the violin plots, which show that the WB-based aggregation achieves competitive and consistently stable performance across datasets, we restrict the presentation of the experiments reported in the experimental part to this method for both the global update and personalization steps.
+The shape and spread of the distributions offer insight into both the typical performance (median) and variability (spread) of each method.
+Based on these results, which show that the WB-based aggregation achieves competitive and consistently stable performance across datasets, we restrict the experiments reported in the main text to this method for both the global update and personalization steps.